SpikeInterface/spikeinterface/doc/modules/postprocessing.rst

     :align: center
 |

 If you try to calculate a child before calculating a parent, an error will be thrown.
-Further, if a parent is recalculated we delete its children.
+Further, when a parent is recalculated we delete its children.
 Why?
-Well, consider calculating :code:`principal_components`.
+Consider calculating :code:`principal_components`.
 This depends on random selection of spikes chosen during the computation of :code:`random_spikes`.
 If you recalculate the random spikes, a different selection will be chosen and your
 :code:`principal_components` will change (a little bit).
 Hence your principal components are inconsistent with the random spikes.
 To avoid this inconsistency, we delete the children.